 Le Sud-Ouest borough is home to the Lachine Canal, the Atwater Market and the Angrignon Park with its magnificent lake and special view of the city.
-A borough that takes good care of its parks and green spaces, its libraries and its cultural centers, sports centers, community centers, paddling pools, water playgrounds, swimming pools...
+A borough that takes good care of its parks, its green spaces, its libraries and its cultural centers, sports centers, community centers, paddling pools, water playgrounds, swimming pools...

 The major commercial streets of Le Sud-Ouest borough are located in each of its five areas, that is Ville-Émard, Côte Saint-Paul, Pointe-Saint-Charles, Saint-Henri and Little Burgundy.

-A borough that offers major local economic activities that include cultural industries, recreational tourism, communication industries such as films and videos, scientific services as well as design and architecture.
+A borough that offers major local and economic activities that include cultural industries, recreational tourism, communication industries such as films and videos, scientific services and design and architecture.

 An economic structure that was once predominantly a manufacturing economy followed by a service economy and now by the new economy.